 - 1. The signage would be printed as soon as practicable to coincide with the order coming into effect on 21 November 2011. - 2.
-With regard to the time frame for introducing these new areas and their signage this would be as soon as they were confirmed and signage erected.
-With regard to other play areas it had been agreed that the original time frame was too hasty and after consideration it had been decided that these would only be included after they had been inspected to confirm they were clearly demarcated and then considered by Scrutiny and approved by the Executive.
-Further in relation to those in the rural areas we would be approaching the Parish Councils to obtain their agreement before including them. - 3.
+With regard to the timeframe for introducing the new areas and signage, it had been agreed that the original timeframe was too hasty and after consideration it was agreed that these would only be included after consideration by the Scrutiny Committees and Executive.
+He advised that some areas would be implemented following the decision made that evening but that Parish Councils would be written to and asked for their opinion on any areas that fell in their rural area.
+In addition the short list would be listed in the minutes of the meeting and officers would like to examine these areas prior to them being printed in the newspapers. - 3.
 A clearly demarcated area was one that was completely fenced off or where a boundary was clearly shown. - 4.
 The completion date for the introduction of the areas would be approximately two to three weeks or as soon as the posts were in position. - 5.
 Areas would be demarcated by a clearly defined boundary and signage. - 6.
 The Public would be advised by easily distinguishable signage in the area, through some enforcement and by details in the Press.